-We cooperate with industrial partners from around the world and scientific institutions in the field of research and development.
-Together we break down technological barriers and difficult technical issues.
-We also hold discussions and consultations with scientists and other R & D units in the country and abroad.
+We complete our orders in cooperation with industrial partners from all over the globe.
+We also actively collaborate with scientific institutions with respect to R&D activities.
+Together, we break down technological barriers and investigate difficult technical issues.
+We also conduct discussions and consultations with scientists and other R&D bodies in Poland and abroad.

 Types of cooperation

 5 stages of cooperation

 DISCUSSING THE CONCEPT

 We thoroughly discuss the following issues with Clients: outline of the general concept, ideas, completion time, required scope of work, technology, materials needed and production methods.
 We finalise this stage with an individual cooperation agreement and approval of financial terms.

 We prepare models if the orders concern prototypes.
 We do this using conventional methods as well as CAD/CAM and CAE so that the Client can once again analyse the capabilities and demands of the prototypes together with us.